skythebro/VMods/ResourceStashWithdrawal/README.md

 # ![img.png](https://i.imgur.com/GD9JnrZ.png) Resource Stash Withdrawal - Gloomrot Update
 forked from [WhiteFang5](https://github.com/WhiteFang5/VMods) and updated to Gloomrot.
 All credit goes to him for the original mod.
+Credit for it working in the build menu goes to [diegosilva98](https://github.com/diegosilva98)

 # A server & client side mod that allows players to withdraw items for a recipe directly from their stash.
 * This mod also adds the stash count of items to the tooltips (given that you're in/near your base)
 * When a player is at a crafting or other workstation, they can click on the recipe with their middle-mouse button to withdraw the missing item(s) directly from their stash.
-* (The withdraw the full amount, CTRL+Middle Mouse Button can be used)
+* (To withdraw the full amount, CTRL+Middle Mouse Button can be used)
 ---

 ## Installation